Dittiya/Tracking-website/README.md

 ## Done

-- Integrated object detection API from tfjs
+- Integrated object detection API using ONNX
-- Showed result (currently from logging)
+- Shown bounding box result in canvas
 ## Todos

 - Create stylish front-end with performance in mind.
 - Tracking pull history with computer vision (Manually & uploading screenshots).
-- Train a mobile friendly model to reduce memory consumption (hard)
+- Train a mobile friendly model to reduce memory consumption (currently YOLOv5m).
-- Display results in front-end
+- Reduce inference time using WASM, should probably create switch between WASM and WEBGL.
+Current inference time is ~5 seconds/image.
+- Transform image from 1280x720 to 2x640x640.
 ## Available Scripts

 In the project directory, you can run: